uniformdev/csk-packages/packages/theme-pack/README.md

 ### Wrap Pages with ThemePackProvider

-Wrap your page components using ThemePackProvider from @uniformdev/theme-pack/components:
+Wrap your page using `ThemePackProvider` from `@uniformdev/theme-pack/components/providers/server`:

 ```typescript jsx
 import { cookies } from 'next/headers';